 John M. Rogitz

-John received his J.D. in 2009 from California Western School of Law, where he was selected for the Dean’s List.
-While at Cal Western, John served as President of both the Student Intellectual Property Law Association and the Cal Western Federalist Society.
-John studied physics at Loyola Marymount University where, among other activities, he was a sports writer for the school newspaper and served as Philanthropy Chair for his fraternity, Lambda Chi Alpha.
+John received his J.D. in 2009 from California Western School of Law, where he was selected for the Dean’s List and served as President of both the Student Intellectual Property Law Association and the Cal Western Federalist Society.
+John studied physics at Loyola Marymount University where, among other activities, he wrote for the school newspaper and served as the Philanthropy Chair for his fraternity, Lambda Chi Alpha.